ramanaditya/django-anymail/docs/esps/amazon_ses.rst

 If you are using the S3 receipt action, note that Anymail does not delete the S3 object.
 You can delete it from your code after successful processing, or set up S3 bucket policies to automatically delete older messages.
+In your inbound handler, you can retrieve the S3 object key by prepending the "object key prefix" (if any) from your receipt rule to Anymail's :attr:`event.event_id <anymail.signals.AnymailInboundEvent.event_id>`.

 Amazon SNS imposes a 15 second limit on all notifications.
 This includes time to download the message (if you are using the S3 receipt action) and any processing in your